here are its beneficial properties - breaking latest news - Breaking Latest News

-Il kefir has a name that comes from keif, in Turkish to feel good.
+Il kefir it has a name that derives from keif, in Turkish “to feel good”.
 In fact, it could deliver on its promise.
 Compared to yogurt it contains many more lactobacillicalled probiotics because they can reach and populate the intestinal microbiota, i.e. the old bacterial flora.

 But in recent years, water kefir has also carved out a niche in the market, the alternative chosen by vegans and by those who want to reduce animal sources for ethical and environmental reasons.
 The drink has in common with the traditional kefir obtained from milk the abundance of microorganisms and the process of fermentation which makes it sparkling.